mtlynch/mtlynch.io/content/notes/zig-call-c-simple/index.md

 }
 ```

-If my Zig application is really calling into C, then my Zig unit test should fail because the underlying C code is now incorrect:
+If my Zig application is really calling into C, then my Zig unit test should fail because the underlying C code is now incorrect.

+I ran my unit tests to see what would happen:

 ```bash
 $ zig build test --summary all